 For automobiles classified under this rule that are not subject to zone rating, the rating territory shall be determined by the highest rated territory through which or in which the public automobile operates.
 The highest rated territory is the territory with the highest manual premiums for compulsory and optional bodily injury liability at \$20,000 per person, \$40,000 per accident and \$5,000 property damage as shown on the Public Automobiles Liability rate pages in the Rate Section.
 A rating territory other than the highest rated territory may apply if the risk supplies credible documentation that 80% or more of the public automobile's operation is outside the highest rated territory.
-In that case, assign the territory of the automobile's highest percentage of operation is outside of Massachusetts, assign the highest rated

-Massachusetts territory, regardless of the automobile's Massachusetts operations.
+In that case, assign the territory of the automobile's highest percentage of operation.
+If the automobile's highest percentage of operation is outside of Massachusetts, assign the highest rated Massachusetts territory, regardless of the automobile's Massachusetts operations.